Abdulrehmanghani/Accelerate-the-inference-at-edge/readme.md

 ```
 sh openvino/install_dependencies/install_NCS_udev_rules.sh
 ```
-Pre-optimized models are availble in the openvinio but in this project we are using object detection models from tensorflow model zoo.
+Pre-optimized models are availble in the openvinio model zoo but in this project we are using object detection models from tensorflow model zoo.
 ## Model Optimiztation

 Model optimization is done on the high end server or a GPU.